Mamun Joarder: Early career

-Dhaka Mohammedan
+Mohammedan SC

 Abdus Salam Murshedy, who was the director of Mohammedan at the time, signed Mamun, after being impressed with his performance with Victoria SC during his second season at the club.
-Mamun, played for Mohammedan in the Ma-Moni Gold Cup, BTC Cup, Independence Cup, 1990–91 Asian Cup Winners' Cup, in Saudi Arabia.
+Mamun, played for Mohammedan in the Ma-Moni Gold Cup, BTC Club Cup, Independence Cup, 1990–91 Asian Cup Winners' Cup, in Saudi Arabia.
 He was a vital player for Mohammedan during the 1990–91 Asian Club Championship which took place in Dhaka.
 Mamun scored goals against Club Lagoons from Maldives and Salgaocar SC of India, in the group stages, helping Mohammedan reach the quarter-final round, becoming the first Bangladeshi club to do so.
 For that, he was awarded the best player of tournament, with the verdict of Sports Writers Association.

-However, Mamun did not get a chance to play the Dhaka League with Mohammedan, Iranian coach Nasser Hejazi who was the manager of Mohammedan at the time, preferred to play the country's poster boy at the time, Sabbir, at the left wing position instead of Mamun, and after developing an uncertainty over his game time at the club, Mamun decided to leave Mohammedan.
-Although the clubs director Salam Murshedy offered Mamun a salary of 12 lakh taka per season, Mamun decided to join arch-rivals Abahani Dhaka for a lower salary of 11 lakh, in 1992.
+However, Mamun did not get a chance to play with Mohammedan in the First Division, Iranian coach Nasser Hejazi who was the manager of Mohammedan at the time, preferred to play the country's poster boy at the time, Sabbir, at the left wing position instead of Mamun, and after developing an uncertainty over his game time at the club, Mamun decided to leave Mohammedan.
+Although the club's director Salam Murshedy offered Mamun a salary of Tk 12 lakh per season, Mamun decided to join arch-rivals Abahani Limited Dhaka for a lower salary of Tk 11 lakh in 1992.
 Mamun was heavily criticized by both the media and Mohammedan fans due to his sudden transfer to fellow title contenders.
+He also represented Brothers Union as a guest player at the 1992–93 Asian Club Championship.